 Travel insurance is probably the most boring topic when it comes to planning a trip.
 Nobody wants to focus on the worst-case scenario before they even leave home.

 Plus, researching insurance is just plain tedious.
 There is a lot of fine print to scour, requiring you to read over the minutiae of each insurance plan before you pick the one that’s best for you.
 It’s a hassle.

 But it’s also the most important thing you can do before a trip too.
 Should something terrible happen while you’re on the road, you want to have the confidence that your insurance plan will cover you.

 While none of us want to imagine getting hurt or robbed or having to cancel our plans, the fact of the matter is that these things happen.
-It’s rare, but shit you don’t expect does happen when you travel.
+It’s rare, but things you don’t expect does happen when you travel.

 I never expected to break my camera in Italy.

 I never expected to rupture my eardrum scuba diving in Thailand.

 And while these unfortunate events are few and far between, it’s always better to be safe than sorry (trust me!).
 Medical bills aren’t cheap.
 Emergency evacuations cost tens of thousands of dollars.
 Unless you have a stockpile of disposable income, chances are you’ll want to buy travel insurance for your next trip.

 There are a lot of misconceptions about travel insurance, so you’ll also want to learn everything you can about your plan and the company that is covering you.

 Is there an age limit or a limit on how long you can be out of your home country?

-There is a lot to learn, and it can be overwhelming if travel insurance is new to you.
+There is a lot to learn if travel insurance is new to you.

 To help you make sense of it all, I’ll go over what is ACTUALLY covered by reputable travel insurance plans, so you know what to look for.